sungnga/react-ecommerce/react-frontend/README.md

     - `<AdminRoute path='/create/product' exact component={AddProduct} />`

 **4. Create product with categories**
-- When creating a new product, populate the list of categeories for users to pick
+- When creating a new product, populate the list of categories for users to pick
 - Write a method that gets the categories from backend
 - In src/admin/apiAdmin.js file:
   - Write a getCategories method that gets the categories from backend